DanWahlin/RealtimeAIApp-JS/README.md

 The following diagram illustrates the WebSocket communication flow in the `RTSession` class, showing how client messages are processed and relayed to the OpenAI Realtime API.

+- **Client**: This is you—the user interacting with the app via your browser.
+It sends audio or text inputs (like saying “Hello” or typing a question) to kick things off.
+It’s written using Angular.
+-  **RealTime Session**: The Node.js code where the main action takes place – it manages the flow.
+It uses a client WebSocket to receive your inputs and send back responses, while a RealTime AI WebSocket connects to the OpenAI API.
+The logic block processes messages, ensuring everything runs smoothly between the client and the AI.
+-  **OpenAI RealTime API**: This is the brains of the operation.
+It receives audio/text from the Realtime Session, processes it with the gpt-4o-realtime model, and sends back audio/text responses.
+The app supports calling OpenAI or Azure OpenAI.

 ```mermaid
 %%{init: {'flowchart': {'nodeSpacing': 50, 'rankSpacing': 75}}}%%
 graph TD